 Granny Au Pairs are also experienced housekeepers and if the agreement between the Au Pair and the Host Family involves housekeeping tasks, the Host Family may be sure that the household will run as smooth as never before.

-Au Pairs 50 Plus will be most likely already focused on the children instead of sharing the time between the Au Pair duties, parties, studies, love life and planning future career.
+Granny Au Pairs will be most likely already focused on the children instead of sharing the time between the Au Pair duties, parties, studies, love life and planning future career.
 Granny Au Pairs already have retired, lived their lives to the fullest and now look for new possibilities to share their time, love and experience.

 Thus, they will be probably seeking for children’s company for pure pleasure of sharing the time with them and see the children as own grandchildren, understanding perfectly every stage of their development.